Community Forest Restoration Nurseries

 Who We Are

-The KAN Centre, in partnership with The Tree Project, is working with the Municipalities of Hartland through to Florenceville/Bristol to make this project possible.
-We have already begun establishing tree nurseries, restoration projects and activities in Knowlesville, and we will continue to extend this model to the Riverbank and the riparian zones of the watershed.
+The KAN Centre is a non-profit community and education centre working with municipalities & community partners within the Western part of the Wolastoq River Watershed to make this project possible.
+We have already established eleven tree nurseries sites located in Knowlesville, Hartland, Florenceville-Bristol, Woodstock and Perth.
+We will continue to extend this model to the riverbank and the riparian zones of the watershed.

 Phone: (506) 375-6400